alibekU/sales_forecast/README.md

 Credits to Kaggle for the collected data and to Dimitreo Liveira for starting ideas on ML analysis https://www.kaggle.com/dimitreoliveira/model-stacking-feature-engineering-and-eda

 # Requirements
+The Jupyter Notebook uses standard Anaconda installation <br/>
+The web app has following requirements: <br/>
 click==7.1.2
 Flask==1.1.2
 gunicorn==20.0.4